Assistant Artistic Director, CC, CIA and CI Conductor

 Director of Programs

 Ben Hires joined the BCC in July 2009 as the Director of Programs.
 In this role, Hires is responsible for providing direction, management and coordination of all choir activities.
 Hires has held positions at the Boston Youth Symphony Orchestras where he learned the importance of music in young people’s lives.
 Prior to the BYSO, Hires served as a counselor at an outdoor therapeutic program for teens in Paint Rock Valley, Alabama.
-Most recently, Hires served as the Executive Director of the New England String Ensemble.
+Prior to BCC, Hires served as the Executive Director of the New England String Ensemble.
 Hires serves on the Board of Urbanity Dance, the Board of the Allston Brighton Community Development Corporation, as president of the BU Arts Administration Alumni Association, Co-Chair of the Allston Brighton Community Committee of Boston Creates - Boston's arts and cultural planning process and is a College Access Mentor at the Boston Chinatown Neighborhood Center.

 Hires earned a Bachelor of Arts degree in Philosophy and Political Science, a Master of Theological Studies, and a Master of Science in Arts Administration from Boston University.
 Ben is an avid triathlete, competing in Ironman events since 2013.